What is Bankruptcy in Toronto?

-It starts with a consultation with a Licensed Insolvency Trustee, filing of legal papers with the court and notification of your creditors.
+It starts with a consultation with a Licensed Insolvency Trustee in Bankruptcy in Canada, filing of legal papers with the court and notification of your creditors.
 For a period of time, all legal actions are placed on hold – garnishees stop and creditors are not entitled to seize assets.
 If you wish to retain certain secured assets, for example a house or car, you must continue to pay on these debts – otherwise, they are turned over to a secured creditor.

 After nine months, you are eligible for your discharge from bankruptcy.
 A creditor may stop your discharge if they have valid grounds.
 The trustee may stop your discharge if you have not performed your duties under the act, or, if there are reasons why you should not be discharged (fraud, etc).
 Upon your discharge most debts are absolved and you have no legal obligation to pay them.